Bush Fire Resistant Houses.

 We believe that it is possible to design earth sheltered buildings that would survive even the very worst bush fires undamaged and we are hoping this technique can have a much larger role in improving the ability of buildings to better withstand bushfire attack.

-It is in everybody’s interest to minimise the depletion of our beautiful native flora and fauna - and we hoping that the technique of Earth Sheltering could eventually contribute to moving the needle on this environmental dilemma - particularly for sensitive bush fire prone regions such as the blue mountains and on the edges of larger urban areas.
+There are always competing interests between preserving natural bushland and the need for new buildings which unfortunately often requires so much bushland to be destroyed for fire safety reasons.
+It is in everybody’s interest to minimise the depletion of our beautiful native flora and fauna.
+We hoping that the technique of Earth Sheltering could eventually contribute to moving the needle on this environmental dilemma, particularly for sensitive bush fire prone regions such as the blue mountains and on the edges of larger urban areas.